 We will be celebrating Holy Communion each week.
-You will need to bring bread and wine/grape juice for your own family to use.
+You will need to bring bread and wine/grape juice for your own family to use for communion (Please see the recipe above for communion bread, if you'd like to make your own).
 Pastor Eric or Pastor Gail will preside at the altar, and congregants will commune themselves.

 Offering plates will not be passed.
 Online giving (or the church mailbox) remain available for our offerings to God.

 Worship leaders will explain about music and invited congregational response at each opportunity.

 Please contact Pastor Eric, Pastor Gail, Council or Staff if you have any questions or concerns.
 We all miss you and love you dearly.
 Thank you for your continued love, support, and prayers for Christ Lutheran Church.

 -CLC Council, COVID Task Force, and CLC Staff